Donald Trump Jr. sells T-shirts poking fun at Alec Baldwin's fatal shooting - ExBulletin

 Donald Trump Jr. sells T-shirts poking fun at Alec Baldwin’s fatal shooting

+Donald Trump Jr. speaks at the Conservative Political Action Conference (CPAC) on Friday February 26, 2021 in Orlando, Fla.
+(AP Photo / John Raoux)

-Donald Trump Jr. sells T-shirts on his website that mock Alec Baldwin’s fatal shooting on set.
+WASHINGTON (The Hill) – Donald Trump Jr. sells T-shirts on his website that poke fun at the fatal shooting on the set of Alec Baldwin.

+Brian Laundries’ parents in private mourning; Cause of death remains undetermined, lawyer says

 T-shirts promoted on his website include the slogan “guns don’t kill people, Alec Baldwin kills people”.

-The shirts were selling for $ 27.99 and appeared online after Baldwin accidentally fired a propeller pistol on a film set that killed cinematographer Halyna Hutchins and injured director Joel Souza, Insider reported.
+The shirts cost $ 27.99 and appeared online after Baldwin accidentally fired a propeller pistol on a film set that killed cinematographer Halyna Hutchins and injured director Joel Souza, Insider reported.

-Trump also promoted the shirt on Instagram with an edited image of Baldwin.
+Trump also promoted the shirt on Instagram with a spoofed image of Baldwin.

 Donald Trump Jr. dismissed criticism of his actions in an Instagram story, saying: If the shoe was on the other foot, Alex Baldwin would literally be the first person to piss on everyone’s grave trying to argue a point.
 Fuck him!